redkyn/assigner/TUTORIAL.md

 Once you have set Assigner up for your class, you can use it to make and assign homeworks and to fetch submissions from your students.

-Each assignment has a **base repository** that you add assignment materials to.
+Each assignment has a **template repository** that you add assignment materials to.
-The base repository is then copied to **student repositories**, one per student.
+The template repository is then copied to **student repositories**, one per student.

 This section will walk you through making a new assignment named 'hw1' and performing various actions on it.

-### Creating a new base repository
+### Creating a new template repository

-To create the base repository for the new assignment, run `assigner new hw1`.
+To create the template repository for the new assignment, run `assigner new hw1`.
 Assigner will create a new repository named 'hw1' in the GitLab group specified in `_config.yml`.
 It then will print out both an HTTPS and an SSH URL that you can use to view this repo in the GitLab UI or to clone a local copy.